How to display the website's logo image on the front page?

 In AnQiCMS, managing the website's logo image is very convenient.
 First, you need to upload the logo image to the system's backend.

-After entering the background management interface, find the "Background Settings" in the left navigation bar and click to enter the "Global Settings" option.In the global settings page, you will see a configuration item named "Website Logo".Click the upload button next to the option, you can choose a local Logo image to upload, or select one from the uploaded image library as the website's Logo.Make sure the Logo image you upload is clear and of moderate size to ensure an effective display on the front page.Upload and select an image, the system will automatically save your settings.
+After entering the background management interface, find the "Background Settings" in the left navigation bar, and click to enter the "Global Settings" option.On the global settings page, you will see a configuration item named "Website Logo".Click the upload button next to this option, you can select a local Logo image to upload, or choose one from the uploaded image library as the website's Logo.Make sure the logo image you upload is clear and moderately sized to ensure the best display effect on the front page.After uploading and selecting an image, the system will automatically save your settings.

-Next, we need to add the corresponding code to the front-end template file of the website, so that the logo image you upload can be displayed.
+Next, we need to add the corresponding code to the front-end template file of the website so that the logo image you upload can be displayed.

-The following is a basic code snippet for displaying the Logo image:
+The following is a basic code snippet for displaying the logo image.

 {% system logoPath with name="SiteLogo" %}